higlass/higlass/docs/track_types.rst

 - **colorbarPosition**: ['hidden', 'topLeft', 'topRight', 'bottomLeft', 'bottomRight'] - The position of the colorbar element.
 - **colorbarBackgroundColor**: The background color for the colorbar element.
+- **zeroValueColor**: The color to use for zero data values.
+By default, white or black depending on the theme.

 **Example:**